Grand Rapids, Ohio

 Grand Rapids is a village in Grand Rapids Township, Wood County, Ohio, United States, along the Maumee River.
-The population was 965 at the 2010 census.
+The population was 925 at the 2020 census.
 Grand Rapids is served by a branch of the Weston Public Library.

-Notable residents

-Grand Rapids is the hometown of Robyn Hancock, the 1996 Miss Ohio who represented Ohio in the Miss America contest.
-She previously held the title of Miss Crestline.
-The town was also the home of glass sculptor Dominick Labino, whose working studio remains in operation.
-Congressional Medal of Honor Recipient and Retired Navy SEAL Master Chief, Edward Byers, is from Grand Rapids and on 24 Sept 2020 had a road naming dedication in honor.
-State Route 65 was renamed to the "Master Chief Special Warfare Operator (SEAL) Edward C Byers Jr Medal of Honor Recipient Highway".
-The portion of the highway that was renamed runs from the State Route 65 and 64 split through the rest of Wood county to Henry county.

-Annual events

-On the second Sunday of October each year, the town hosts the Apple Butter Festival which has attracted over 70,000 people.

 History

 Grand Rapids was originally called Gilead, and under the latter name was platted in 1833.
 To meet the challenges of keeping enough water in its canals in the 1840s, the state of Ohio built a large dam across the Maumee River at Gilead in 1845.
 Because the dam replaced a smaller dam that had been built to provide power to a mill and thereby restricted the water power provided to the mill, the outraged citizens of Gilead destroyed the dam.
 Following the destruction of the dam, a side cut canal was built that connected Gilead with the main canal.
 This caused an economic boom in Gilead and the village was incorporated as Grand Rapids in 1855.

 A post office called Gilead was established in 1837, and the name was changed to Grand Rapids in 1868.
 The village was incorporated in 1885.

-An ice jam lead to a major flood in February of 1959, leading to extensive damage and displacing 130 residents.
+An ice jam led to a major flood in February 1959, resulting in extensive damage and displacing 130 residents.